JayBotsa/LyreBird-EDi/docs/Relevance.md

 A1 Every entity is a singularity emitting lossless relevance.

-A2 Dome radius exactly c.
+A2 Dome radius exactly c to the power of c

 A3 Discrete refreshes; nothing leaks between ticks.